-- You can have a newborn session after the recommended age, however it will be harder to get the typical "curly" in-utero poses that characterize newborn pictures, as the baby starts stretching his limbs and gains awareness.
+- Yes, you can have a newborn session after the recommended age.
+I often times photograph newborns 2 weeks to 1 month old and get beautiful photographs as well, however it will be harder to get the typical "curly" in-utero poses that characterize newborn pictures, as the baby has started stretching limbs and gained awareness.

 - Another potential problem with photographing babies over 2 weeks is that many of them develop baby acne.
 Sometimes, it can be severe acne, so you definitely want to avoid that and get the pictures while your baby's skin is still flawless and soft.

 - In order to book your session, a deposit and signed contract is needed.

 - Also, if you have not done it yet, please fill the following questionnaire: